 This bill amends the Arkansas Code to redefine "beer" and adjust the allowable alcoholic content in beer and malt beverages.
 The definition of beer is updated to include any fermented liquor made from malt or substitutes with an alcoholic content not exceeding fourteen percent (14%) by weight, replacing the previous limit of five percent (5%).
 Additionally, malt beverages are explicitly included within this definition.
-The bill also modifies various sections of the Arkansas Code to reflect this new definition and the increased alcohol content limit, ensuring consistency across different regulations related to the manufacture, sale, and taxation of beer and malt beverages.
+The bill also modifies various sections of the Arkansas Code to reflect this new definition and the increased alcohol content limit, ensuring that all references to beer and malt beverages align with the updated standards.

 Statutes affected: